Famous Nicknames for NYC

 hash-markMetropolis

-The term “metropolis” is often used to refer to a major city that serves as a hub for commerce, culture, and industry.
-Due to NYC being a large, bustling, and highly developed urban center, it is certainly worthy of a nickname such as “Metropolis”.
+Metropolis is often used to refer to NYC.
+The term “metropolis” refers to major cities that serve as hubs for commerce, culture, and industry.
+NYC is a large, bustling, and highly developed urban center, so it is certainly worthy of a nickname such as “Metropolis."

 The name is also famously associated with the Superman comics, first mentioned in 1939 and inspired by the 1927 film Metropolis.
 Comic book writer Frank Miller said, “Metropolis is New York in the daytime; Gotham City is New York at night.”